 Wysa: Mental Health Support

 Wysa is not listed on the NHS apps library but has received a high score of 96% from Orcha and won the Orcha Best App for Stress award in 2019.
 At this current time the app has scored 4.8* (out of possible 5*) from 606 ratings on the Apple store and 4.7* (out of 5*) from 44,418 ratings on Google Play.
 The app can be used to track mood daily, book a session with a professional therapist and access a number of tools for stress, anxiety and depression using Cognitive Behavioural Therapy.
 The range of features in the basic version is limited.
 The premium app costs £99.99 after a 7 day free trial period.

 First steps to getting help

 The majority of patients I've seen with antenatal and postnatal mental health conditions have felt under immense pressure and fear of being judged so did not want to or felt unable to share their feelings with friends or family members.
-Therefore if you think your partner or friend is struggling or you are worried about them, encourage them to speak to a healthcare professional (Midwife, GP, Health Visitor, Obstetrician or call NHS111) in confidence.
+Therefore if you think your partner, relative or friend is struggling or you are worried about them, encourage them to speak to a healthcare professional (Midwife, GP, Health Visitor, Obstetrician or call NHS111) in confidence.
 You can send them a text message saying you are thinking about them and available to talk.
 Include a link to this article in the message.